nvmwill/nexmo-developer/_documentation/en/voice/voice-api/guides/voice-notifications.md

 ---
-title: Voice-based Critical Alerts
+title: Voice Notifications
 products: voice/voice-api
-description: In this tutorial, you will learn how to contact a list of people by phone, convey a message, and see who confirmed that they had received the message.
+description: In this guide, you will learn how to contact a list of people by phone, convey a message, and see who confirmed that they had received the message.
 These voice-based critical alerts are more persistent than a text message, making your message more likely to be noticed.
 Additionally, with the recipient confirmation, you can be sure that your message made it through.
 languages:
     - PHP
-navigation_weight: 9
+navigation_weight: 4
 ---

-# Broadcast Voice-based Critical Alerts
+# Voice Notifications

 A persistently ringing phone is harder to miss than a text message or push alert, so when you need to ensure that [critical  alerts](https://www.nexmo.com/use-cases/voice-based-critical-alerts) make it through to the right person a phone call is one of the best options available.

-In this tutorial, you will learn how to contact a list of people by phone, convey a message, and see who confirmed that they had received the message.
+In this guide, you will learn how to contact a list of people by phone, convey a message, and see who confirmed that they had received the message.
 These voice-based critical alerts are more persistent than a text message, making your message more likely to be noticed.
 Additionally, with the recipient confirmation, you can be sure that your message made it through.

 ## Prerequisites